15 Romantic Things to Do In Mystic CT: Seaport And Beyond

 Abbott’s is absolutely a tourist mecca.
 That’s because it’s been dishing out fresh steamed lobster at this riverfront location since 1947.
 A bit over 30 years ago, you could get a complete Lobster Meal (1 lb., corn, clams, coleslaw) for $9.95.

-Now, without the corn and clams (but including chips and coleslaw), a 1 1/4 pounder costs $25 or thereabouts, and prices go up as the lobsters get heftier.
-But they are still fresh and tasty, especially when eaten on a picnic table overlooking the boats on the river.
+Now, without the corn and clams (but including chips and coleslaw), a 1 1/4 pounder it’s quite a bit more, and prices go up as the lobsters get heftier.
+But they are still reasonably priced, fresh and tasty, especially when eaten on a picnic table overlooking the boats on Mystic River.

 Drawbridge Ice Cream, Mystic CT